 Boulder County Latino History Project interns with Prof. Marjorie McIntosh

-In Boulder County, the project was directed by a 15-person Advisory Committee composed mainly of local Latinos/-as.
-It mobilized the efforts of nearly 100 community volunteers and young interns to gather a great deal of information.
-The material included 75 oral history interviews or family biographies, hundreds of family photos, newspaper articles, and information from school and Census records.
+In 2013 in Boulder County, a 15-person Advisory Committee composed mainly of local Latinos/as mobilized nearly 100 community volunteers and interns to gather a great deal of information about the local Chicano/Latino Community.
+Under the guidance of Professor Marjorie McIntosh, the materials that were gathered included 75 oral history interviews or family biographies, hundreds of family photos, newspaper articles, and information from school and Census records.
 All 1,600 sources were digitized and put onto a website that can be searched in many different ways.

-The project also gave presentations to community groups and schools, and Prof. Marjorie McIntosh wrote a pair of books about what had been learned (Latinos of Boulder County, Colorado, 1900-1980, Vols.
+As the project grew, members gave presentations to community groups and schools, and Prof. Marjorie McIntosh wrote a pair of books about what had been learned (Latinos of Boulder County, Colorado, 1900-1980, Vols.
 I and II, available through local bookstores and online sellers like Amazon).
 Three students at the University of Colorado wrote and illustrated a bilingual children’s book about an important community leader who founded the Clinica Campesina and after whom an elementary school is named (Mi Mamá, Alicia Sanchez, by Baeza-Breinbauer, LeNard, and Mook, available at Amazon).

 Partnership with Additional Communities